ML4ITS/mtad-gat-pytorch/README.md

 - This repo includes a complete framework for multivariate anomaly detection, using a model that is heavily inspired by MTAD-GAT.
 - Our work does not serve to reproduce the original results in the paper.
+- For contact, feel free to use: axel.harstad@gmail.com or williamkvaale@gmail.com

 ## Key Notes
 - We include the option to use the recently proposed *GATv2* instead of standard GAT